 The next thing to consider is how often you can be in the store.
 While you do not have to stick around to sell your items, being able to come in at least once a week to manage your store is ideal.
-Additionally, while we use email, phone calls, and Facebook groups to connect with our partners, it still pays to come into the store and personally check for updates and news.
+Additionally, while we use email, phone calls, and Facebook groups to connect with our Shop Owners, it still pays to come into the store and personally check for updates and news.

 Finally, you’ll need to know what kind of fixtures you plan to use.
 While we don’t want to stifle anyone’s style, there are a few guidelines that we enforce.
 A copy of our display guidelines is provided when you apply, if you apply online, you can come into the store to receive a copy.

 Once you have everything together, you’re ready to apply!
 Either come into the store to pick up a paper application, print one using the link below, or use our online form!
 Applications generally take 1-2 days to be processed, and you will receive a phone call to let you know whether or not you’ve been approved.

 Paying to have a Microstore in Small Shops Marketplace is done in simple, monthly installments.
 However, the exact amount that is to be paid for a given space can at times be a little more complicated.

 Our spaces are priced in accordance with their size.
 For a normal space out on the floor, the rate is $2.16 per Square Foot.
 Spaces with a wall have numerous advantages over floor spaces, and as such have an additional $0.50 per Square Foot premium.